Sun.Star

 Tacloban

-2 cadavers found in Northern Samar towns
+Dole grants livelihood assistance to Northern Samar towns

 Zamboanga